Home

 Leo Carrillo State Park

-This is a good Southern California Beach for exploring tidal pools and coastal headwater caves.
+This is a good Southern California beach for exploring tidal pools and coastal headwater caves.
 Like Pt.
 Mugu, giant sycamores shade the main campgrounds and back country hiking is also accessible.
-There is access to the 13,300 acre Boney Mountains State Wilderness area.
+It also includes access to the 13,300 acre Boney Mountains State Wilderness area.

 Return To Top Of Page